 “There isn’t Islamophobia, but there is a phobia of foreigners and a preference for some foreigners over others.”

-The number of Muslims living in South Korea small at 200,000, less than 0.4 percent of the population.
+The number of Muslims living in South Korea remains small at 200,000, less than 0.4 percent of the population.

 “Islam is a religion foreign to Koreans,” said Soo Jeong Yi, a senior research fellow at the Sogang Euro-MENA Institute at Sogang University.
 “Most Koreans don’t know Islam well.
 This doesn’t necessarily signify religious prejudice or hatred — most Koreans just don’t know enough about Islam to evaluate how they feel about it.”

-Earlier this year, Muslim international students at Kyungpook National University the target of racist protests after they began building a small mosque in the southeastern South Korean city of Daegu.
+Earlier this year, Muslim international students at Kyungpook National University became the target of racist protests after they began building a small mosque in the southeastern South Korean city of Daegu.

-The hostility to Muslim immigrants took an even more sinister turn last year, when a South Korean lawyer released a video from surveillance cameras at a detention center for undocumented immigrants that one of his clients, a Moroccan man, on the floor of a cell with his hands and feet tied.
+The hostility to Muslim immigrants took an even more sinister turn last year, when a South Korean lawyer released a video from surveillance cameras at a detention center for undocumented immigrants that showed one of his clients, a Moroccan man, on the floor of a cell with his hands and feet tied.
 The episode sparked an uproar in Morocco, whose embassy in Seoul reached out to the South Korean Foreign Ministry over the matter.

 “I can tell that Koreans have a very bad image of Islam and Muslims.”